 Patient safety: A note from Dr. McNeill

 Patient safety and comfort have always been very important to me.
-Recently, I have been selected to a Blue Ribbon Panel as one of six dentists to investigate the issue of dental sedation safety.
+During 2016 I was selected to a Blue Ribbon Panel as one of six dentists to investigate the issue of dental sedation safety.
 This panel was formed by the Texas state dental board upon recommendation by the state legislature.

 As a board certified oral and maxillofacial surgeon, I have taken the following steps over the years to improve patient safety in my office.
 This includes anesthesia training with active simulation mannequins for myself and my staff through the American Society of Dental Anesthesia.
 This is a great training module for our entire team to go through different patient emergency scenarios as an entire team.
 You can hear breathing changes, see movement, administer medications, place airway devices and see vital signs.
 This is a great benefit to the entire team.
 We also perform monthly in office emergency drills.
 This is a great way to go through simulations with our own equipment in our own location.
 Some offices will have dentists who travel from office to office to remove teeth or place implants.
 I feel that my patients are best served when treated in my office that is equipped for the management of surgical patients with my own staff and equipment in a location we work in every day.